Meet The Man Who Lives In Detroit's Abandoned Packard Auto Plant

 PACKARD PLANT BURNS NONSTOP

-The sprawling ruins of the Packard Plant symbolize the decline of the auto industry in Detroit.
+The sprawling ruins of the Packard Plant symbolize the decline of industry in Detroit.
 The factory regularly burns because arsonists can slip in and out without detection.

 Studebaker-Packard pulled the Packard nameplate from the marketplace in 1959.
 It kept its name until 1962 when "Packard" was dropped off the corporation's name at a time when it was introducing the all new Avanti, and a less anachronistic image was being sought, thus finishing the story of the great American Packard marque.
 Ironically, it was considered that the Packard name might be used for the new fiberglass sports car, as well as Pierce-Arrow, the make Studebaker controlled in the late 1920s and early 1930s.